 Ah, the good old fear-based argument, which we see time and time again.
 Now, personally, I never understand this line of reasoning in the slightest.
 Skeptics are scared to believe in life after death, because (presumably) the knowledge that when it’s over that’s it, forever, and there’s no getting together with your loved ones in the eternal ever after – that’s obviously a less scary thought.
 Go figure.
 In actuality, it’s fear that psychics live and feed on (even those who don’t realise they’re not really psychic) – they exist on people’s fears about leaving things unfinished, leaving arguments unended; fears about never being able to hear their loved one’s voice or contact them again.
 Just because it’s a comforting thought, that doesn’t make it true.
 And it doesn’t make it ok to make money off it, either.
 It makes it very very wrong.

 And Sally claims she proves the afterlife exists, and it’s up to us to prove her wrong?
-This, of course, is not the case – Sally merely SAYS the afterlife exists, and uses recognisable psychological tricks like cold reading and basic probability in her stage shows to give the false impression that she’s talking to the dead.
-With controls and protocol, this much has been shown in the past by scientists and skeptics, and we’ll happily do so again.
+This, of course, is not the case – Sally merely SAYS the afterlife exists, but seems to use what appear very much recognisable psychological tricks like cold reading and basic probability in her stage shows to give the impression that she’s talking to the dead.
+With controls and protocol, psychic claims have been tested and disproven by scientists and skeptics, and we’ll happily do so again.
 I have even left an appeal to Sally on her website to get in contact and help attempt to show her powers in action.
 I await response with baited breath…

-What gives me hope from all this, is that pretty much every comment on the news article showed that people weren’t fooled by her claims and her stories, and that there’s a growing naturally-skeptic audience out there.
+What gives me hope from all this, is that pretty much every comment on the news article showed that people were unimpressed by her claims and her stories, and that there’s a growing naturally-skeptic audience out there.

 As it happens, Sally is coming to Liverpool in October, and at least one of our numbers will be in her midst, armed with a basic education in cold reading and a clear, rational mind.
 To be continued.